charmplusplus/charm/doc/jade/manual.rst

 Introduction
 ============

-This manual describes Jade, which is a new parallel programming language developed over Charm++ and Java.
-Charm++ is a C-based parallel programming library developed by Prof. L. V. Kalé and his students over the last 10 years at University of Illinois.
+This manual describes Jade, which is a parallel programming language developed over Charm++ and Java.
+Charm++ is a C++-based parallel programming library developed by Prof. L. V. Kalé and his students over the last 10 years at University of Illinois.